 Fang Lee Cooke

-Dr Fang Lee Cooke is Associate Dean (Graduate Research) and Distinguished Professor (Human Resource Management and Asia Studies), Faculty of Business and Economics at Monash University.
-Prior to joining Monash University, Dr Cooke was Professor at Manchester Business School at the University of Manchester in the United Kingdom.
+Professor Fang Lee Cooke is Associate Dean (Graduate Research) and Distinguished Professor (Human Resource Management and Asia Studies), Faculty of Business and Economics at Monash University.
+Prior to joining Monash University, Fang was Professor at Manchester Business School at the University of Manchester in the United Kingdom.
 She has also held positions at RMIT (Deputy Head of School of Management), and Zhongshan University in China.
 Her research interests are in the area of employment relations, gender studies, diversity management, strategic HRM, knowledge management and innovation, outsourcing, Chinese outward FDI and employment of Chinese migrants, and HRM in the care sector.

-Dr Saba is the interim Program Lead of the Oxfam-Monash Partnership.
+Dr Saba Mebrahtu Habte is the interim Program Lead of the Oxfam-Monash Partnership.
 Over the past 25 years, Dr Saba has led the design and implementation of research on nutrition security, gender and social inequity, for some 20 countries in Asia and Africa, with a focus on the most marginalized and vulnerable people.
 She helped build capacities of communities, governments, civil society, academic and research institutes, and development agencies on evidence-based multi-sector nutrition policies and programs, with quality and equity and has over 20 years of development work experience with UNICEF.
 Prior to joining the partnership, she was the interim Head of Research and Knowledge Translation at Oxfam Australia.